chris985/crm/README.md

 __Publisher__: Starcresc Interactive: http://starcresc.com

 ## 3.5   LICENSE
-This app is provided "AS IS" and is not intended for use in a production environment currently.
+This app is provided "AS IS" and is not intended for use in a production environment, currently.
 Many areas are still in rapid development and the database schema has not yet been finalized.
 This app is provided freely for use and welcomes any user contributions to its code base.
 Under no circumstances is it provided with any warranty expressed or implied by either the Author or the Publisher.
 (C) Copyright 2017 Starcresc.
 (C) Copyright 2017 Christopher Martone.
 All Rights Reserved.
+Licensed Under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) [Full License Terms](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)